Pantakit-Joseph/Pantakit-Joseph.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-My name is Pantakit Malithong, also known as Joseph.
+My name is Pantakit Malitong, also known as Joseph.
 I am a student majoring in Computer Engineering and Artificial Intelligence at Mahanakorn University of Technology.
 I have a passion for back-end development and DevOps.
 With a strong foundation in these fields, I am eager to apply my knowledge and skills to real-world challenges and innovative projects.

 ## Education Background